KieranLitschel/XSWEM/README.md

 ## How to install

-This package can be installed using pip.
+This package is hosted on [PyPI](https://pypi.org/project/xswem/) and can be installed using pip.

 ```
 pip install xswem